Skip to main content

 On the citizen petition: Town Counsel has advised that the petition article submitted for Annual Town Meeting is out of order.
 Town Meeting cannot restrict the Select Board's authority over traffic regulations.
 The petition will not proceed.

-Detour distance: For residents on the affected side of town, the one-way detour adds approximately 19 minutes per trip.
+Detour distance: For residents on the affected side of town, the one-way detour adds approximately 19 minutes per trip, affecting an estimated 150 to 200 households.
 Construction is expected to last approximately four to five months.

 When something is wrong on the ground